pavelhendrych/OVS-OP-extensibility-draft/doc/CheckImplementation.md

 ### Data extraction for validation
 In the previous chapter, we learned how to identify the business process requesting the validation.
 It tells us  what is the content of `it_data`.
 Now we need to extract the data to be validated from the `it_data` and validate them.
 There are the following methods in the `ZCL_CHECKID_EXAMPLE` class that shows the conversion from type-free `it_data` into local variables with the correct data type.
+The examples show extractions of all available values in 'it_data'.
+You can delete the variables which are not needed.
-You can use the method stub in your implementation anc concentrate on the validation itself.
+You can use the method stub in your implementation and concentrate on the validation itself.
 | Method name | Description |
 | ----------- | ----------- |
 | `validate_billing_sales` | Sales Order or Billing posting.
 The it_data contains only VAT IDs toghether with the IDs of the business partners. |